 Interior Design: produce 10 renderings/drawings and a mood board for a space that reflects the proposed theme: “Retail 3.0 – Develop creative interior design solutions for the new realities of fashion stores inspired by modern consumer experience trends.
 Designs shall be inclusive and fluid.”

 Retail is undergoing a profound transformation with only a few solutions being provided.
 Technology has dramatically changed the way people shop, the consumers’ needs and perceptions are slowly shifting, opening the ground for new and interesting opportunities that the new generation of designers need to grasp and influence.
 New format based on experiences led solution and social interaction are more and more frequent.
 Hybrid activities within the retail premises are studied and encouraged by developers and brands.
 We want to see how interior design can inspire and influence the international community’s values.

-- Copy of university undergraduate degree certificate or equivalent (when not in english, an official English translation must be provided)
+- Copy of university undergraduate degree certificate or equivalent

-- Copy of university academic transcript or equivalent – each transcript submitted must include clarification on the grading scale / range of grades possible for that degree (when not in english, an official English translation must be provided)
+- Copy of university academic transcript or equivalent – each transcript submitted must include clarification on the grading scale / range of grades possible for that degree

 - Scanned copy of valid passport